Skip to main content

 * Please replace TBD5 - TBD8 with the values allocated by IANA

-* Please replace the [RFC-to-be] with the RFC number assigned to
+the RFC number assigned to this document

-6.2.1.
-PathDelayMeanDeltaMicroseconds
+6.2.1. pathDelayMeanDeltaMicroseconds

-Name: PathDelayMeanDeltaMicroseconds
+Name: pathDelayMeanDeltaMicroseconds

 ElementID: TBD5